MABeeskow/PySILLS/README.md

 ## 💎 Mineral Analysis

-PySILLS allows a major, minor and trace element analysis of minerals and glasses.
+PySILLS allows the major, minor and trace element analysis of minerals and glasses.
 The calculations are based on the measured intensity signals and sensitivities of the ICP-MS instrument.

 ### Top Features